Is there really a system?

 After tutoring children under his supervision, Mrs. Spalding soon realized that the children taught using Dr. Orton's techniques experienced more success than her regular education students.
 I am so glad she persevered with this!

-Drawing on what she learned from Dr. Orton and her own experience working with children at Massachusetts General Hospital, Children's Hospital at Harvard Medical School, and public and private schools as a classroom teacher, she wrote the textbook, The Writing Road to Reading, first published in 1957.
+Drawing on what she learned from Dr. Orton and her own experience teaching children at Massachusetts General Hospital, Children's Hospital at Harvard Medical School, and public and private schools as a classroom teacher, she wrote the textbook, The Writing Road to Reading, first published in 1957.

-See more about teaching reading skills using worksheets and other Orton programs on our main Phonics Worksheets page.
+See more about teaching reading skills using Orton programs at the bottom of our main Phonics page.